w3c/wai-curricula/content/content-structure.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand and process content
+* demonstrate how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate, and process content
 * explain accessibility requirements related to content structure

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand and process content
+* explain how people with disabilities rely on titles, headings, paragraphs, lists, and other structures to understand, navigate and process content
 * write titles that describe the purpose of the page
 * provide headings to help users identify the different content sections
 * write clear and meaningful link text to communicate the link purpose